 Protocol – Choose either UDP or TCP and keep it in mind as this will be important later on.

-For the second field, depending on what protocol you have chosen earlier, input 1194 for UDP or 443 for TCP.
+For the second field, depending on the protocol chosen earlier, input 1194 for UDP or 443 for TCP.

 Firewall – Automatic.